rezamobaraki/post-rating-system/README.md

+Here’s an integrated and improved version of the document with all the suggested additions:

 # Post Rating System

 A highly scalable Django-based application allowing users to view and rate posts.
 It includes advanced features such as user authentication, fraud detection, rate limiting, and asynchronous task processing using Celery.
 The project is Dockerized for easy deployment and comes with auto-generated API documentation using Swagger and ReDoc.